 Two recent successes illustrate why this approach can be so effective:

 Overall, policy leadership is a promising approach to addressing climate change, provided we can identify tractable solutions that are not already supported by other philanthropists.

-Note that it is likely significantly more effective to donate through the Climate Change Fund than to the individual charities.
+Note that it is likely significantly more effective to donate through a Climate Change Fund than to individual charities.
 This helps ensure each organisation receives the funding they need, and avoids situations where some organisations are unable to carry out projects due to a lack of funding, while others receive more funding than needed; plus the aforementioned impact benefits of multi-year, incubation, and time-sensitive grants.
 Learn more about why we recommend using expert-led funds.